 1. Text expansion.
 Most translation projects will result in a document that is longer or shorter than its English source.
 Both horizontal and vertical expansion and contraction should be considered when planning the layout of your content.
 You might often run into issues where abbreviations in certain translations might need to be written out in full length, and compound nouns in some languages might result in one much longer word.
 This will affect automatic text wrapping features, so be sure to account for it in the design of your documents.

 2. Readability.
 In conjunction with text expansion, we have readability.
-Understanding the education level of your foreign consumers will impact your marketing tactics, not only in layout of content, but from a translation perspective as well.
+Understanding the education level of your foreign consumers will impact your marketing tactics, not only in the layout of content but from a translation perspective as well.
 The content you present should be easily understood by your audience and should be set at or below their reading level.
 Keep the language simple, avoid jargon, and use graphical elements to help convey your message.

 3. Localized contact information.
 If possible, be sure to have local contact information for the foreign region.
 This might even be a distributor from that country.
 If you plan on fielding telephone inquiries from your headquarters’ facility, you might consider investing in a telephonic interpretation service to enable your call center to include an interpreter as needed with no advanced notice required.
 For questions that come in via your website or email, you might ask your translation vendor for rapid response, or maybe you set up your contact form to automatically forward to your distributor or translation vendor to cut down on response time.
 This should all be sorted out in the early stages so your print and web materials reflect the proper information.

 4. Translation memory.
 Selecting a translation vendor for your various marketing assets is an important consideration.
-You translation vendor should be using a translation memory technology and having an understanding of how this technology works will help you save money on projects and ensure you are getting consistent content across all of your marketing materials and projects.
+Your translation vendor should be using a translation memory technology and having an understanding of how this technology works will help you save money on projects and ensure you are getting consistent content across all of your marketing materials and projects.